NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 • Material: Typically made from natural fibers like cotton or bamboo, which are more breathable and allow for better air circulation.

-• Navel Care: They generally sit much lower than disposable diapers, leaving the navel area free.
-Some newborn diapers also have a fold at the navel height, creating a notch for the navel.
+• Navel Care: They usually sit significantly lower than disposable diapers, leaving the navel free.
+Some newborn diapers can also be folded down at navel height to create a cutout for the navel.

-• Chemical-Free: Cloth diapers do not contain added chemicals and fragrances, which prevents skin irritations and allergies.
+• Chemical-Free: Cloth diapers do not contain additional chemicals and fragrances, which prevents skin irritations and allergies.

-• Sustainability: They are reusable and eco-friendly, aligning with the principles of sustainability and mindfulness.
+• Sustainability: They are reusable and environmentally friendly, aligning with the principles of sustainability and mindfulness.

-The comparison suggests that cloth diapers offer some significant advantages in navel care.
-But that's far from all cloth diapers have to offer.
+The comparison suggests that cloth diapers offer some crucial advantages in navel care.
+However, that's by far not all that cloth diapers have to offer.

 Photo by @antonia_natascha